RPM(8)

 --tid TID

 Query package(s) that have a given TID transaction identifier.
-A unix time stamp is currently used as a transaction identifier.
+A UNIX time stamp is currently used as a transaction identifier.
 All package(s) installed or erased within a single transaction have a common identifier.

 --triggeredby PACKAGE_NAME